thaliproject/thali/pages/documentation/PresenceProtocolBindings.md

 For example, let's say someone pulls out their Android Thali application and sends a message to someone.
 If the Thali app has previously talked to that person then it could record their Bluetooth address and try to just blind connect to the Bluetooth address.
 This costs several seconds but if the person is around and if there is enough bandwidth to talk then a Bluetooth connection can be established and communication can begin.
 This approach can be generalized where, when we are in a noisy environment, we switch from broadcast to point to point discovery and try to walk down the list of folks we want to notify.
 This only works because Android does not rotate Bluetooth network addresses.
 If it did then we couldn't use this shortcut.
 Note that this approach also works in the case that the Thali application didn't know the other application's Bluetooth address ahead of time but rather learns it via local discovery.
 Once the address is known, however that happened, it can be used to directly connect in the future.

 A similar trick is possible with iOS if we are willing to play evil games with peerIDs.
 There are two variants of this game.
 The less evil variant is that when an application establishes a `MCSession` it will never end it until it goes into the background.
 That way if two peers find each other then at least they can keep talking until the app goes into the background.
 A slightly more evil variant is that a peer will pick a `peerID` that it will use for some fixed period of time (say 24 hours) and will always advertise.
-It would then advertise a second `peerID` (assuming iOS allows for multiple simultaneous `MCNearbyServiceAdvertiser` objects to exist) that would then rotate everytime the notification beacon changes.
+It would then advertise a second `peerID` (assuming iOS allows for multiple simultaneous `MCNearbyServiceAdvertiser` objects to exist) that would then rotate every time the notification beacon changes.
 When the peer makes connection with another peer it can communicate its static `peerID` so that the other peer can try to establish a direct connection in the future.
 Ideally we would be able to get rid of the second `peerID` by putting notification beacon "updated" values into the info field.
 But this assumes that if we stop and restart advertising with the same `peerID` but different info objects that this change will be picked up by those around us and thus make it an effective notification mechanism.

 # BLE Binding
 For now we will use `ADV_NONCONN_IND` as our advertising PDU and leverage AdvData  to transmit the information we need to send.